This is Step 5 of 6 in the onboarding journey. View the full onboarding overview →

 Format:

-ubn_sb_ followed by a random stringExample: ubn_sb_aBcDeFgH1234567890XyZEnvironment: Sandbox only (https://sandbox.api.unionbank.ng)Automatically issued when your KYC verification passes.
+ubn_sb_ followed by a random stringExample: ubn_sb_aBcDeFgH1234567890XyZEnvironment: sandbox only (https://api-partner.onecluster.co)Automatically issued when your KYC verification passes.
 Free to use.
 No real money moves.
 No real accounts are created.
 Use this key to build and test your entire integration.You can generate as many sandbox keys as you need, at no cost.Production Key

 Format:

-ubn_pk_ followed by a random stringExample: ubn_pk_aBcDeFgH1234567890XyZEnvironment: Production only (https://api.unionbank.ng)Issued only after your production access request is approved (Step 6).
+ubn_pk_ followed by a random stringExample: ubn_pk_aBcDeFgH1234567890XyZEnvironment: production only (https://api.onecluster.co)Issued only after your production access request is approved (Step 6).
 Real money moves.
 Real accounts are created.
 Treat this key with extreme care.Never use a production key in test or development code.The golden rule: your key is shown only once

-When a new API key is generated, it is displayed in full exactly one time — immediately after creation.
-We do not store your full API key.
-We store only a cryptographic hash of the key — a mathematical fingerprint that lets us verify a key is valid without ever knowing what the key actually is.
-This means:- If you copy the key and save it securely at the moment of creation, you are fine
+When a new API key is generated, it’s displayed in full exactly one time, immediately after creation.
+We don’t store your full API key.
+We store only a cryptographic hash of the key: a mathematical fingerprint that lets us verify a key is valid without ever knowing what the key actually is.
+That means:- If you copy the key and save it securely at the moment of creation, you’re fine

-- If you close the window before copying the key, the key is gone permanently — you will need to generate a new one
+- If you close the window before copying the key, it’s gone permanently.
+You’ll need to generate a new one.

-- If you contact support and ask us to retrieve your key, we genuinely cannot — the full key does not exist anywhere in our system
+- If you contact support and ask us to retrieve your key, we genuinely can’t.
+The full key doesn’t exist anywhere in our system.

 How to store your key safely